DavidGarHeredia/SRC-MSPP/README.md

 **WARNING:** *OpenMP* is required!

 To compile the code in any Operating System (OS), *CMakeLists.txt* files are provided.
-Here, I will show you how to use them in Linux, but I recommend you to check the instructions regardless of your OS.
+Here, I will show you how to use them in Linux.
+I recommend you to check the instructions regardless of your OS.
 Steps:

 1. First, we have to create two libraries that are used in the code.
 One is to work with graphs and the other to make easier (when coding) operations like creating time stamps, exporting outputs etc. To create them, go to directory *./lib/graph/build*, open a terminal and run the following commands: